journeyfromstripes/journeyfromstripes.github.io/no-kyro-before-g12.md

-# List of Toons that do not require Kyro before G12
+# Low Kyro Toons
+These characters have no pre-G12 kyro commitment.

-## Total Toons No Kyro before G12: 172
+Total Toons No Kyro before G12: 172

 ## List - Character, Release Date